heal-research/HEAL.Attic/docs/Manual.md

     }
   }
 ```
- The `BeforeDeserialization` hook from the derived class is called before the hook from the base class (recursively).
-Other than that no order of execution can be assumed.
+ The `BeforeSerialization` hook from the derived class is called before the hook from the base class (recursively). `BeforeSerialization` are guaranteed to be called before the serializaer accesses any of the members marked as `Storable`.
+Other than that no order of execution of `BeforeSerialization` hooks can be assumed.

 ### Member Selection
 It is possible to change how HEAL.Attic handles storable members by setting the MemberSelection property of the `StorableType` attribute.
 The `StorableMemberSelection` enum has four possible values `MarkedOnly`, `AllFields`, `AllProperties`, `AllFieldsAndProperties`.
 Whereby `MarkedOnly` is the default and means that each member which should be included in serialization / deserialization must be marked with the `Storable` attribute.
 If member selection is set to `AllFields` then HEAL.Attic will automatically serialize and deserialize all fields in the type.